juxor/afaq/markdown/secH3.md

 intellectually in wordy publications and debates, but in reality.

 For Anarchists, such arguments simply show the ideological nature of most forms of Marxism.
-The fact is, of course, that there has been many anarchistic revolutions which, while ultimately defeated, show the validity of anarchist theory (the ones in Spain and in the Ukraine being the most significant).
+The fact is, of course, that there have been many anarchistic revolutions which, while ultimately defeated, show the validity of anarchist theory (the ones in Spain and in the Ukraine being the most significant).
 Moreover, there have been serious revolutionary anarchist movements across the world, the majority of them crushed by state repression (usually fascist or communist based).
 However, this is not the most important issue, which is the fate of these "successful" Marxist movements and revolutions.
 The fact that there has never been a "Marxist" revolution which has not become a party dictatorship proves the need to critique Marxism.

 So, given that Marxists argue that Marxism is **the** revolutionary working class political theory, its actual track record has been appalling.
 After all,